woodxiang/supreium-headless-gl/README.md

   - export DISPLAY=:99.0; sh -e /etc/init.d/xvfb start
 ```

-If you know of a service not listed here, open an issue I'll add it to the list.

 ### How can `headless-gl` be used on a headless Linux machine?

 If you are running your own minimal Linux server, such as the one one would want to use on Amazon AWS or equivalent, it will likely not provide an X11 nor an OpenGL environment.
 To setup such an environment you can use those two packages: